-Principles of Capillary Electrophoresis
+Principles Of Capillary Electrophoresis

 Capillary electrophoresis (CE) is an analytical technique that separates molecules in a long and narrow silica-fused tube filled with a solution.
 Similar to other types of electrophoresis, the separation by CE is initiated when voltage is applied to the system, and the separation is conducted under an electric field, resulting in the difference in the mobility of each molecule.

 The electric force that exists between the two electrodes propels the ions to move towards the opposite charge.
-The pace at which each ion moves, the electrical mobility, depends on its mass, overall charge and how the ion interacts with other components in the system.[1,2]
+The pace at which each ion moves and the electrical mobility, depends on its mass, overall charge, and how the ion interacts with other components in the system.[1,2]

 In CE, the electrophoretic separation occurs in a capillary tube of about 25-75µm in diameter.
 A liquid sample containing molecules to be separated is first injected into the capillary either by applying pressure or high voltage power.
 After injection, the electric field ionizes the molecules in the sample and forces them to migrate from one end of the capillary tube to the other end.

 The differences in the electrical mobility of the ion are reflected in the time it takes to migrate to the detection window, this is termed retention time or migration time and is shown as an electropherogram.

 Figure 1: Example of an electropherogram from the sequencing of an unknown DNA fragment by automated capillary electrophoresis.

-High Surface-To-Volume in CE Increases the Efficiency in Heat Dissipation
+High Surface-To-Volume In CE Increases The Efficiency In Heat Dissipation

 Capillary electrophoresis uses the same principles as other types of electrophoresis and is subjected to Joule heating, the conversion of electrical energy into thermal energy or heat.[1,2] In electrophoresis, it occurs when the current meets the resistance of the components in the system.